-At the Exeter City FC Academy we have a three-tiered Player Progression Pathway which allows players to develop at their own speed and progress to the next level if and when they are ready.
+At the Exeter City Academy we have a three-tiered player progression pathway which allows players to develop at their own speed and progress to the next level if and when they are ready.

-The top tier of the Player Progression Pathway is the Academy itself.
-Players within the Academy train and play exclusively for Exeter City FC (school football is also encouraged) with the aim of becoming well-rounded young men and, hopefully, Exeter City FC First Team Players.
+The top tier of the player progression pathway is the academy itself.
+Players within the academy train and play exclusively for Exeter City (school football is also encouraged) with the aim of becoming well-rounded young men and, hopefully, Exeter City first team players.

 George was then sold to Wolverhampton Wanderers, making his debut against Manchester United at Old Trafford, before going on to captain Middlesbrough in the Premier League.

-Please visit the Academy Trials page to find out how you can become a part of the Exeter City FC Player Progression Pathway.
+Please visit the Academy Trials page to find out how you can become a part of the Exeter City player progression pathway.